raystanza/raystanza.github.io/all_collections/_posts/2025-11-01-run-your-own-email-server.md

 * Data locality: your messages rest on disks you control.
 * Minimal data exhaust: no vendor-level tracking or analytics injected into your messages.
-* Auditability: full logs—with the responsibility to safeguard them.
+* Auditability: full logs; with the responsibility to safeguard them.

 **Responsibilities:**